-It started when I was 13, when I witnessed a friend’s dog get sucked into the wheel well of a passing car, followed by a spinning clunking that stopped my heart from beating.
+For me, nothingness began early when I was a mere lad of 13, whereupon I witnessed a stranger’s dog get sucked into the wheel well of a passing car, followed by a spinning clunking that stopped my heart from beating.
 Abhorred, aghast, mortified, not to mention ashamed because in some small way I blamed myself for the poor mutt’s demise, that morning I was inspired to write an essay titled “Spinning, Clunking” for my 8th grade English class at Cole Junior High School in Ashland, Kentucky.
-So moved was the teacher that she convinced the Principal to read it over the P.A. to the whole school.
-A writer was borne.
+So moved was the teacher that she persuaded the school Principal to read my little heartfelt essay over the Public Address system to the whole school.
+A (very embarrassed) writer was borne.

 Ultimately my same dear friend, Paul Aratow, told me to put down the scripts and write books instead.
 “Stevie,” he said, “thousands of books get published every year, but only a few dozen feature films are made.
 Do the math.”
 And though I had co-written a popular legal practice book, “Labor & Employment in California,” as a young attorney (it has been in publication and updated annually for 25+ years), I did the math and focused on writing my first legal thriller.
 By 2014 it was in print with the vanity imprint of legendary lit manager Peter Miller.
-Conflicted, a Trip Splatter Novel, met with critical praise from some of the biggest writers in the thriller genre, including most notably 19 x New York Times bestseller, John Lescroart, whose review is quoted on the cover of the book.
+Conflicted, a Trip Splatter Novel, met with critical praise from some of the biggest writers in the thriller genre, including most notably 20x New York Times bestseller John Lescroart, whose review is quoted on the cover of the book.

-With more than a dozen books and novel under my belt, including fiction, non-fiction, and ‘faction,’ some protected under NDAs and others not ready to reveal, I now select 5-6 projects at a time and bring them to fruition before moving to the next, new thrilling ride, justice exposed, or story well told.
+Now, with more than a dozen books and novels under my belt, including fiction, non-fiction, and ‘faction,’ some protected under NDAs and others not ready to reveal, I typically select five to six projects at a time to work on, bring them to fruition before moving to the next, new thrilling ride, justice exposed, or story well told.
 Timing, as we know, is everything in the wonderful world of storytelling.
 And then there’s the whole publishing process, of which I’m quite experienced as writer, collaborator, ghost, and attorney.

 In addition to writing books, I have taught collegiate history, politics, ethics, copyright and Understanding the Music Business.
 Because of my diverse and storied background, I am often called upon to provide ghostwriting, co-writing, story-editing, and consultation for books, Ph.D. thesis, White Papers, Marketing Personaes, academic materials and content for websites and online platforms of every kind.
 Most of the time I am disciplined, funny, and creative, priding myself in going above and beyond the call of duty.